UMAprotocol/UMIPs/UMIPs/umip-add-cryptopunk.md

 The main concerns of the TWAP price are:

 1. **Token price manipulation**: If the Uniswap pool is not sufficiently liquid, then attackers could try to drive down the Uniswap price and withdraw more collateral than intended.
 Most DeFi attacks have been done using flash loans, but flash loans would be ineffective since the price is measured at the end of each block.
 Collateralizaton based on the TWAP price would make it more capital intensive (and thus risky) to target the token price in this way.
 2. **TWAP mismatch**: If the price of the token rises quickly then there would become a mismatch between the market price and the TWAP price.
-This might allow sponsers to mint tokens with less collateral than what they could seel them for on the market.
+This might allow sponsers to mint tokens with less collateral than what they could sell them for on the market.
 Reasonable levels of collateralizaton requirements and the 2 hour "liveness period" help combat this concern.

 Both of these concerns are originally discussed in [UMIP 22](./umip-22.md)